Symbol Library

 get_type

-Retrieves the type of a symbol from the library.
+Return the type of a symbol.

 Examples: